You have to stop it. Seriously. You just might kill yourself doing it. I almost did.

 How can you make this change?
 Decide these 3 things the night before:

-- What will I wear tomorrow?
+- Which outfit will I wear tomorrow?

-- What is my most important task for tomorrow?
+- What is my most important task?

 Just deciding these 3 things in advance will save you tons of time and energy (and help you be disciplined enough to return to your task in case you do get distracted).